Skip to content ↓

 Some of the things the children can look forward to seeing in the classroom this week:

-The construction area - it is Meccano time.
+The construction area - it is wooden blocks and strickle bricks, this week.
 What creations can you make?
 Have fun and use your imagination and building skills.
+We have seen some amazing creations recently - keep it up.

 Finger Gym - to build up the children's muscle strength and memory and develop their dexterity and fine motor skills.
 The classroom has a finger gym - the activities in this area will change regularly and include activities to help build children's motor skills and confidence - all of which should help the kids to improve pencil grip and handwriting.
-This week, children can use their fine motor skills to create stunning seaweed and reefs; using tweezers and cool stones to help bring their ideas to life.
+This week can you bead the spiders legs and match the numbers you can see?

 Reading area - familiar stories, sharing and retelling stories.
 The children really enjoy sharing and exploring a range of different texts.
 It is a pleasure to see such joy from reading!
 The children's phonics skills are improving, and it is amazing to see their confidence develop and observe them sharing books in our reading area.